Cholesterol and Health title

 All causes 396 317

-• The female hormone Oestrogen on the theory that if premenopausal women did not get heart disease, perhaps oestrogen would protect men.
+• The female hormone Estrogen on the theory that if premenopausal women did not get heart disease, perhaps estrogen would protect men.
 But the hormone caused heart attacks rather than preventing them.

 • The hormone Dextrothyroxine, which lowers cholesterol levels, abandoned quickly when an increase in mortality was noticed in the treatment group.